 What is EBITDA?

-Projected EBITDA for the next year, or next twelve months, is another measure often used.
+Also, use projected EBITDA for the next year, or next twelve months.
 It is often seen on a company’s forecasted or budgeted income statement.

 Factors that are ignored in EBITDA do have a material effect on a company’s cash flows.
 For example, the EBITDA calculation ignores changes in working capital, investing cash flows such as capital expenditures and asset sale proceeds, and financing cash flows such as proceeds from the issuance of equity, dividends and loan payments.
 EBITDA will also provide a misleading measure of cash flow for companies that require significant and recurring investments in fixed assets.

 For companies which exhibit stable working capital requirements, EBITDA can be a useful estimate of operating cash flow.
 In addition, EBITDA can be a useful estimate of total cash flow if investing and financing cash activities are relatively small.
-EBITDA’s wide acceptance as a measure of operating performance and cash flow makes it useful, but it is important to understand its limitations.
-If you require an accurate measure of a company’s operating cash flow or total cash flow, you may have to disregard its EBITDA and focus on the measures of operating cash flow and total cash flow reported in its Statement of Cash Flows.
+EBITDA’s wide acceptance as a measure of operating performance and cash flow makes it useful.
+But it is important to understand its limitations.
+If you require an accurate measure of a company’s operating cash flow or total cash flow, then you may have to disregard its EBITDA.
+Instead, focus on the measures of operating cash flow and total cash flow reported in its Statement of Cash Flows.
 EBITDA is a great indicator of value.
 If you’re looking to sell your company in the near future, download the free Top 10 Destroyers of Value whitepaper to learn how to maximize your value.